Klik på linket nedenfor, tryk derefter Ctrl + C eller højreklik for at kopiere det.

 Ingen søgeord valgt.
-Opdateret for 1 time siden.37 emner vises.
+Opdateret for 6 timer siden.37 emner vises.

 Clinicians and health-care managers displayed “a capacity for wilful blindness” that allowed Ian Paterson to hide in plain sight—that is the uncomfortable opening statement of the independent inquiry into Paterson's malpractice, published on Feb 4, 2020.
 Paterson worked as a consultant surgeon from 1993 to 2011 in both private and National Health Service hospitals in West Midlands, UK.
 During that period, he treated thousands of patients, many of whom had surgery.
 Paterson demonstrated an array of abhorrent and unsafe activities over this time, including exaggerating patients' diagnoses to coerce them into having surgery, performing his own version of a mastectomy, which goes against internationally agreed oncological principles, and inappropriate conduct towards patients and staff.

 Last week, a campaign was jointly launched by the Brazilian Ministry of Health and the Ministry of Women, Family and Human Rights to reduce the country's high teenage pregnancy rate.
 Under the slogan “adolescence first, pregnancy later”, the campaign aims to make adolescents and their parents aware, via television, billboards, and social media, of the risks and consequences of teenage pregnancies.
 One of the messages emphasised by Damares Alves, an evangelical pastor who leads the Ministry of Women, Family and Human Rights, is to delay the start of sexual relationships—an approach that is widely regarded as completely ineffective.